City of Ashes: Plot

 However, Clary is tricked into consuming faerie food, and is only able to leave by kissing "whom she most desires".
-Simon offers to kiss her, but the Queen tells him he is not the one "she desires most".
-This is hurtful because Clary has been attempting to date Simon since the beginning of the second book, in order to squash her feelings for Jace, her brother.
-However, Clary and Izzy suggest that the kiss might be from Jace.
+Simon offers to kiss her, but the Queen reveals he is not the one "she desires most".
+This is hurtful because Clary has been repeatedly attempting to date Simon, in order to squash her feelings for Jace, her brother.
+Clary and Izzy suggest that the kiss might be from Jace.
 The three are reluctant at first because Clary is Jace's sister, but after Izzy insists that she too would kiss Alec to free him, Jace kisses Clary.
-The kiss suddenly becomes intense and passionate, and afterwards, Clary is free, proving that Jace's kiss is the one she most desires.
-This upsets Simon, and he storms off after they return to their realm.
+The kiss becomes passionate, and afterwards, Clary is free, proving that Jace's kiss is the one she most desires.
+This upsets Simon, who storms off after they return to their realm.
 Jace and Clary confess their love to each other.
 Clary is torn between her love for Jace, and the taboo against it because they are blood relatives.
-Jace suggests keeping a secret relationship, to which Clary replies that it would eventually be discovered and that she is unwilling to lie to their friends and family.
+Jace suggests keeping a secret relationship.
+Clary, unwilling to lie to their friends and family, replies that it would eventually be discovered.

 Later, the vampire Raphael shows up at the Institute with Simon, who is on the verge of death.
-The vampire explains that Simon's small initial intake of vampire blood as a rat made Simon believe he was turning into a vampire, and he went to the Hotel DuMort to see Raphael.
+Apparently, Simon's initial intake of vampire blood as a rat made him believe he was turning into a vampire, and he went to the Hotel DuMort to see Raphael.
 He then was devoured by vampires, mixing his blood with theirs.

-Thus, as the only way left to save him, Simon is buried and transforms into a vampire, which causes a distraught Clary to ignore Jace as a result of her concern over Simon and his new undead status.
+Simon is buried and transforms into a vampire.
+A distraught Clary ignores Jace as a result of her concern over Simon and his new vampire status.
 While discussing how to potentially tell Simon's mother about his vampire transformation with Clary, Maia the werewolf comes into the house with wounds too severe for Luke to treat.
-Magnus heals Maia while Luke decides to check outside to see if the demons are still there.
+Magnus heals her while Luke decides to check outside the house to see if the demons are still there.
 Luke is attacked and gets badly injured.
-Jace, Simon, and Clary battle the demons outside of the house.
-The demons flee after seeing Clary's rune on her forearm which she got during a dream of her mother blessing her.
+Jace, Simon, and Clary battle the demons, who flee after seeing Clary's rune on her forearm which she got during a dream of her mother blessing her.